wandera/1password-client/README.md

 be found here: https://command-not-found.com/base32

 ## Basic Usage
-Currently fully tested on MacOS and Linux.
-We are working to extend the client fully to Windows.

 Since v2 of the cli it is advised to connect your CLI to the local app installed on the device, thus removing the need for secret keys and passwords in the terminal or shell.
 Read here on how to do that: https://developer.1password.com/docs/cli/get-started#step-2-turn-on-the-1password-desktop-app-integration